Chicken Pox

 • Small red spots turn into fluid-filled blisters (vesicles).

-• Blisters break and form a crust.
+• Blisters break and form a crust after four or five days.

 • Crust falls away between the ninth and thirteenth day.